BlakeFrei/campaign-learn.en/help/acs/managing-processes-and-data/external-api-activity.md

 team: TM
 ---

-# Configure and run workflow with API activity (beta)
+# Configure and run workflow with the External API activity (beta)

 The External API activity allows easy data ingress and egress with REST API systems for batch and blast workflows.